How To Start a Nature Club

 Would you like to see MY Creation Club in action?
 I think you’ll enjoy these posts!

-My nature club meets monthly April-May and August-November for approximately two hours.
-Each month’s activities vary – but we ALWAYS have lots of fun!
+My nature club meets monthly from April to May and August to November for approximately two hours.
+Each month’s activities vary, but we ALWAYS have lots of fun!